chleighton1/qr-code-component-main/README.md

 ### Continued development

-I am going to start devloping projects using a framework such as Next.js rather than just HTML and CSS
+I am going to start developing projects using a framework such as Next.js rather than just HTML and CSS

 ## Author